Dimah02/myclinic-api/README.md

 <br>

 > This is my first deployed API!
-I want to thank myself and everyone who has contributed to my knowledge over the years (✿◠‿◠)
+I want to thank myself and everyone who has contributed to my knowledge over the years (✿◠‿◠).
+If you have any comments, please feel free to reach out.